Understanding cashflow

 Never ignore a problem with your cashflow.
 It is important to take immediate action as soon as you become aware of any issues.

-Consider whether you could solve your cashflow issue internally, for example by cutting operating costs, or taking on new business.
+Consider whether you could solve your cashflow issue internally, for example by cutting operating costs, or taking on new business that pays promptly or even up-front.
 It may be useful to seek advice, for example from your accountant or a Business Gateway adviser to discuss solutions for the short and long term.

 You may also need to speak to your bank as soon as warning bells sound – they may be able to work with you to offer some short-term financial assistance, such as an overdraft or credit or refinance existing debt.
 It also shows them that you know your cashflow inside out.

 Many elements of cashflow cannot be controlled.
-However, over the coming months, ensuring you have considered all possible ways to improve your cashflow could reduce the impact of the crisis on your business.
-This involves:
+However, ways to improve your cashflow include:

-• managing your operating costs and the timing of payments leaving your business.
+• managing your operating costs and the timing of payments leaving your business, and looking closely at payment terms for suppliers.

 More help

-If you are concerned about your energy or other business costs, please contact your local office or see Find Business Support for more information.
+If you are concerned about your cashflow or how to manage business costs such as energy, please contact your local office or see Find Business Support for more information.

 Want to speak with your nearest Business Gateway team?